mgrigoriev8109/chess/README.md

 - Problem: What should I work on first?

     - Solution:  In a project of this scope it was hard to decide what problem to tackle first, and it was thanks to the books I read that I settled on what appeared to be the simplest - Rook movement - even though I *wanted* to dive into Check/Checkmate logic.

-- Problem: What should I work on second, third, fourth?

-    - Solution: This is where I made a mistake, and it's shaped how I will approach future projects.
-The core of Chess logic revolves around the King, Checks, and Checkmates.
-Once I had a Rook which could move and attack, I should have went into making a King move and attack, and then straight into the overarching game logic - are movements valid, when do checks occur, when do checkmates occur.
-Instead I made all of my pieces move and attack before working on Check and Checkmate.
-While it was smart to *start* with the simplest problem, I know that development is ultimately smoother if you first verify that the entirety of your logic works well as a system before spending time on every granular component.
+- Problem: How can I make sure my program is well tested?

+    - Solution: Use test-driven development whenever possible, and avoid using doubles - instead relying on incorporating actual objects in tests to perform integration testing.

 ### What I learned

 As projects grow in scope and complexity, some things become essential if a developer wants to avoid pulling out their hair:
-- Keep code modular
+- Keep code modular.
 - Keep the codebase clean (thanks [Clean Code](https://www.oreilly.com/library/view/clean-code-a/9780136083238/))
 - keep methods tested for behavior (not implementation)
 - Utilize integration tests
 - Replicate bugs in unit tests, to prevent them from re-appearing in the future
+- If you need to extend functionality but are unsure of how to do it - don't be afraid to refactor.

+There's things I'm proud of in this project - the classes I planned out, tests I wrote, and the debugging skills I've acquired.
+That said there's also lessons I'm taking with me which will influence how I create future programs.

+While I'm happy I worked on the simplest problem first, as you can see through my commit history I stayed on simple problems for too long, choosing to program all piece movements and attacks before the check and checkmate logic.
+How I'm writing future projects thanks to the lessons I've learned in Chess and my Facebook Clone, is to begin with the simplest problem and then move up in complexity.
+Utilize TDD to make sure behaviour is working properly (in Rails this can be done with Model tests), and once the behaviour works integrate the component you've created into a system test.
+Then begin adding more and more complex components onto that system test, until you have an MVP of the entire app working end-to-end.

 ### Continued Development